Head of Department: Kim Tamlin

 - What were the causes of the Second World War?

-- Was the dropping of the Atomic Bomb justified?
+- Was the dropping of two atomic bombs on Japan justified?

 - Why is it important to remember the Holocaust?

-- Historical Enquiry: Explain the significance of key individuals in the fight for Civil Rights in the USA.
+- What was the significance of Civil Rights in America?

 Key Stage 4